Proto-Cathedral of St. James the Greater: History

+Modern history

+The protocathedral was renovated in 2008 by the decision of Father Dominic Hahn, and was completed by Father W.R.
+Harris.

 In 2013, Archbishop J. Peter Sartain announced that St. James Church would be formally designated as a proto-cathedral (former cathedral) in order to recognize the church's historical significance to the Archdiocese of Seattle.
 It was formally dedicated by Archbishop Sartain on October 25, 2013, and the church was renamed the Proto-Cathedral of St. James the Greater.

 Since 2014, masses during Advent and on Solemnities have been celebrated ad orientem, that is the same direction as the congregants and towards the "liturgical east," as was the norm before Vatican II, and since 2016 all masses at St. James are now celebrated ad orientem.
 This change was made at the encouragement of Cardinal Robert Sarah, the head of the Vatican's Congregation for Divine Worship.
+This practice seems to have ceased, as of 2024.

 Blending Latin and English, masses at the Proto-Cathedral feature Gregorian chant, English chant and polyphony.